kobotoolbox/kobocat/README.md

-# Important notice when upgrading from `[TODO: INSERT FINAL 1DB RELEASE HERE]` or earlier
+# KoBoCAT

-Up to and including release `[TODO: INSERT FINAL 1DB RELEASE HERE]`, this project (KoBoCAT) and [KPI](https://github.com/kobotoolbox/kpi) both shared a common Postgres database.
-They now each have their own.
+## Important notice when upgrading from `2.019.52-final-shared-database` or earlier

-**If you are upgrading an existing single-database installation, you must follow** [these instructions](TODO:%20LINK) to migrate the (smaller) KPI tables to a new database and adjust your configuration appropriately.
+Up to and including release [`2.019.52-final-shared-database`](https://github.com/kobotoolbox/kobocat/releases/tag/2.019.52-final-shared-database), this project (KoBoCAT) and [KPI](https://github.com/kobotoolbox/kpi) both shared a common Postgres database.
+They now each have their own. **If you are upgrading an existing single-database installation, you must follow [these instructions](https://community.kobotoolbox.org/t/upgrading-to-separate-databases-for-kpi-and-kobocat/7202)** to migrate the KPI tables to a new database and adjust your configuration appropriately.

-# Deprecation Notices
+## Deprecation Notices

 Much of the user-facing features of this application are being migrated to <https://github.com/kobotoolbox/kpi>.
 KoBoCAT's data-access API and